 What’s the lingo?

 English.
 Still, you may find yourself failing to understand a conversation or two thanks to the heavy use of Australian slang (or “Strine”).
-Here are some phrases to get you started:
+Here are some phrases that you might hear now and then, especially away from the cities.

 - Fair dinkum: The real thing